 Now that we have covered the basics of visiting Chillicothe, let’s jump into the top things to do!
 Our comprehensive list includes the top attractions – plus a Chillicothe map and pertinent travel info.

-Save, Pin or Bookmark our Chillicothe blog post so that you can easily access it as you plan – and during! – your trip to Ohio!
+Save, Pin or Bookmark our Chillicothe Travel Guide to plan your trip to Ohio!

 #1 Discover the Indian Mounds in Chillicothe, Ohio

 Discovering the earthworks of the ancient Native American Hopewell Culture is one of the top things to do in Chillicothe.

 Long before the City of Chillicothe was established, the land in the Chillicothe region was used by the Hopewell Culture for ceremonial gatherings.
 Giant mounds were constructed for burial purposes and many artifacts have been unearthed from within the mounds.

 The Mound City Group is the best-preserved earthwork complex and is designated as a part of the Hopewell Culture National Historical Park.
 Additionally, in September 2023, Hopewell was recognized by UNESCO as a World Heritage Site.